adrienbrunet/adrienbrunet.github.io/_posts/2017-09-01-Rock-and-roll-baby.md

 ![I'm back](/assets/images/imback.jpg)

 Sooooo...
 I needed a subject to get back on track.
-I'm a drummer and yesterday, I wanted to get some drum sheet music and guess what, there are emoji for that : :drum: :shit: :musical_note: so here is my new blog post !
+I'm a drummer and yesterday, I wanted to get some drum sheet music and guess what, there are emoji for that : :drum: :shit: :musical_note: (taduum sheeeet) so here is my new blog post !

 I found a [quite old french website](http://www.drumsandco.com/partitions.php) with :drum: :musical_note: sheets on it.
 Only problem, I had not enough motivation to download all the files one by one.